 6. To make perfect points and corners, you can intersect the two strokes to create a point.
-Using the Cutter tool, you can automatically trim the excess portion.
+Using the Cutter intersection tool, you can automatically trim the excess portion.
 In the Tool Properties view, enable the Lasso selection type.
-Make sure the Use Mouse Gesture button is enabled.
-In this mode, you can automatically delete any extra sections of line in your artwork by simply clicking, holding and dragging your mouse over it.
+Make sure the Use Mouse Gesture tool, you can automatically delete any extra sections of line in your artwork by simply clicking, holding and dragging your mouse over it.

-- 7. If you are using the Pencil tool to clean your drawing, you will need to merge your pencil lines together after cropping the points. - + In the Tools toolbar, select the Select \mathbf{k} tool. - In the Camera or Drawing view, select the two strokes to be merged. - + In the Tool Properties view, click the Merge Pencil Lines $\,\gtrsim\,$ button.
+- 7. If you are using the Pencil tool to clean your drawing, you will need to merge your pencil lines together after cropping the points. - In the Tools toolbar, select the Select $\mathbf{k}$ tool. - In the Camera or Drawing view, select the two strokes to be merged. - + In the Tool Properties view, click the Merge Pencil Lines $~\gtrsim~$ button.